a-poor/requests/docs/index.md

 _created by Austin Poor_

+Welcome to the documentation for the Go package [github.com/a-poor/request].

-A quick and easy HTTP request library written in Go.
+`requests` is quick and easy HTTP request library written in Go.

 This library is inspired by the Python Requests library.
 I wrote it for myself in order to make the HTTP client process a little more _ergonomic_ when writing Go code.

-Check out some more examples and documentation here: [a-poor.github.io/requests](https://a-poor.github.io/requests)

 ## Table of Contents